heyjianjing/convex_optimization/README.md

 * Descent direction and optimality

 `cvx_13`
-* Subgradient method and step size
+* Subgradient method and choices of step size
 * Convergence analysis